Euris-1/Autonomous-AIAGENT-VUM/README.md

 ## What This Is

-The **Vulnerability Intelligence Hub** is a full-stack web application that autonomously scans enterprise security and IT-operations software for known CVEs, enriches them with real-world threat intelligence from official government and industry sources, and uses a **locally-running large language model** to generate actionable security briefings — with zero cloud dependencies, zero API costs, and zero data leaving your machine.
+The Vulnerability Intelligence Hub is a full-stack web application that autonomously scans enterprise security and IT-operations software for known CVEs, enriches them with real-world threat intelligence from official government and industry sources, and uses a locally-running large language model to generate actionable security briefings — with zero paid AI/API costs and no private vulnerability context sent to a hosted LLM.

 The moment you launch it, it goes to work.
 No manual setup.
 No clicking through wizards.
 No paid subscriptions.